 - Patch systems quickly and consistently, especially critical security patches.
 The bad-guys exploit vulnerabilities found most commonly in unpatched (under-patched) systems.

-- Consider implementing Office 365 Exchange Online Protection (EOP is available with any Office 365 subscription) and Advanced Threat Protection (ATP is available as a standalone service or within Office 365 E5).
+- Consider implementing Office 365 Exchange Online Protection (EOP is available with any Office 365 subscription) and Advanced Threat Protection for persistent cyber threats (ATP is available as a standalone service or within Office 365 E5).
 Microsoft Office 365 enables some very impressive protection against impersonation, spoof, and phish content and internal phish emails sent from compromised accounts.
 Microsoft analyzes 6.5 trillion signals, and each month analyzes 400 billion emails while also detonating 1 billion items in their sandbox.

 - Do more than just annual employee security awareness training.
 While annual training is good (and required by most regulations and standards), you should strive to ensure that your employees remain vigilant and aware of security risks – so they can be part of the solution rather than part of the problem.
 Bad guys are constantly adapting their attack playbooks (and your employees are the target) so the better you can prepare your employees on emerging security issues and trends, the more successful you will be.
 Tools are cool, but your employees are an effective line of defense, if properly prepared.
 And, build your training programs in plain language.
 Simply put: make security training easy to understand for everyone in the organization.

 The six steps (above) will go a long way towards reducing the success that a bad-actor can have to steal all your data, disrupt your operations, or hold your data and systems for ransom.